scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 as a collection of tuples of *indices* from the points in `X`.
 Since we loose the feature dimension there, the resulting array is 2D.

-.. topic:: Example:
+.. rubric:: Example Code

 An equivalent representation of the above pairs would be:

 >>> X = np.array([[-0.12, -1.21, -0.20],
 >>>               [+0.05, -0.19, -0.05],